rahul-srinivas08/Langchain_LLM/README.md

 -  example code of using chain on llms, prompt together and simple sequential chains and sequential chain on passing input to chain 1 o/p  output key to input to next chain 2 and route chain having multiple prompts and ask chain to use prompt template depend on user input for completion.
 -  different used cases use Q and A on documents on vector stores and embedding, query on retrieval, methods like stuff , map-reduce, map rerank on retrievalqa(llm, vectordb.as retrival) on query .
 -  an example to do evaluation using QA evaluation llms  on chains created with retrieval docs.
 -  Agents , simple lang chain agents using tools to create chain and llms to have  external knowledge, maths wiki, custom tool and add in your llm chain .
+-  Langchain loader , with different sorces of data tob load like URL, pdf, notion db and youtube